-Second financial year end: 31 March 2020 Days invested: 365 days Interest earned: 4% = £200Mrs Smith receives her interest payment of £200 by September 2020 has been held in the Community Energy Fund for more than four years will be eligible to receive the full target rate interest payment.
+Second financial year end: 31 March 2020 Days invested: 365 days Interest earned: 4% = £200 Mrs Smith receives her interest payment of £200 by September 2020 more than four years will be eligible to receive the full target rate interest payment.
 Your investment anniversary is the date on which your share application is formally accepted, and the full target interest rate is earned from the start of your fifth year.
+You can find the anniversary date for your investment on your share certificate.